-Extensions to this timeline may be granted by the Chancellor for good cause with written notice to the complainant and respondent stating the reason for the extension and the projected new timeline.
+Extensions to this timeline may be granted by the Chancellor or Chancellor's designee for good cause with written notice to the complainant and respondent stating the reason for the extension and the projected new timeline.

 C. Process Following the Filing of a Senate Charge